konstantin-lukas/anzol/README.md

 - <b>useLazyLoad:</b> Provides a simple API for fetching data from a resource in batches.
 - <b>useLocalStorage:</b> Provides access to local storage, with the additional option to update all usages of this hook when local storage changes.
+- <b>useClickOutside:</b> Provides a ref to attach to an HTML element and takes a callback function, and calls that function when the user clicks anywhere outside the given element.
+- <b>usePreferredScheme:</b> Listens for changes in the user's preferred scheme and returns it.

 ## Installation
 Anzol is available on the NPM registry.
 To install it, just run: